Who is a Good Candidate?

 Inner Thigh Lift Incision: An incision is created in the groin area, and excess skin and fat are removed along the inner thigh.
 Liposuction may be involved, depending on the amount of excess fat present.

 Outer Thigh Lift Incision: This procedure is typically done during a lower body lift, and involves an incision extending from the groin, around the hip, and to the back.
 This allows the buttocks to be re-contoured along with the outer thighs.

 All incisions created in the thigh lift procedure will be placed as inconspicuously as possible, and clothing can be used to cover scarring.

 Immediately after a thigh lift, you may experience bruising, swelling, and soreness.
 Pain medication can be used to remedy discomfort, and a compression garment will be worn to help reduce swelling.
 Heavy lifting and jogging should be avoided for 6-8 weeks, though you may resume driving after 2-3 weeks.
-Be sure to follow Dr. Homas’ post-op instructions to ensure a safe recovery!
+Be sure to follow Dr. Homas’ or Dr. Brostrom’s post-op instructions to ensure a safe recovery!